mheyer32/alienbreed3d2/README.md

 * Original Mouse:
    * Uses the original Team17 release mouse behaviour, with Right Mouse to move forwards.
 * Always run.

+## Modding Improvements

+Improvements have been made to allow modders to make more expansive changes to visuals and behaviours:

+### New Features
+* Each level can redefine the floor texture tile by adding a custome floortile to the level directory.
+* Each level can refefine any wall texture by adding a wall_N.256wad, where N is the hex index of the slot (0-F) to override.
+* A new properties file, AB3:Includes/game.props can be defined that extends over the original game link file and can add new properties:
+   * Inventory carry limits (ammo, things)
+   * Special ammo classes that can modify carry limits and be assigned as the ammo given by special items:
+      * These make use of the 10 (alien) ammo slots that the player cannot otherwise use.
+      * An example might be a bandolier that, once the player has collected an item giving this ammo, increases the amount of bullets that can be carried.
+   * Achievements:
+      * Achievements can be defined around:
+         * Alien kill counts.
+         * Group alien kill counts, i.e. any of a group of different alien types.
+         * First time entering a Zone (for specific secrets)
+         * Item collected counts
+         * Level time improvements (beating a previous record)
+         * Player died count
+      * Achievements can give rewards:
+         * Additional ammunition, health or fuel.
+         * Increase carry limits for ammunition, health or fuel.
+ * Note that the binary game properties file is compiled from a JSON specification for which no native tooling yet exists.

+### Bugfixes
+* Doors and lifts are no longer restricted to the leftmost edge of a wall texture.

 ## Background